The fundamental theorem of cubical small cancellation theory: Fundamental theorem of classical small cancellation

-The aim of this section is to give a proof of Greendlinger's Lemma in the classical small cancellation theory.
-First we state and prove two lemmas, which will be useful in this proof, as well as later in the case of CAT(0) cube complexes and diagrams in cubical small cancellation complexes.
-Then we proceed with the proof of Greendlinger's Lemma.
+The aim of this section is to give a proof of Theorem \ref{0.1}.
+First we state and prove two lemmas, which will be useful in this proof, as well as later in the case of non-positively curved cube complexes and diagrams in cubical small cancellation complexes.
+Then we proceed with the proof of Theorem \ref{0.1}.

 \begin{lem} Let $D$ be a disc diagram without disconnecting cells.
-Then $D$ either has nontrivial, connected internal subdiagram, or $D$ consists of at most two cells. \end{lem} \begin{proof} First, suppose that $D$ has trivial internal subdiagram.
+Then either $\text{Int}_D$ is a nontrivial disc diagram, or $D$ consists of at most two cells.
+If $D$ is minimal then so is $\text{Int}_D$. \end{lem} \begin{proof} The embedding of $\text{Int}_D$ in the plane is induced by the embedding of $D$.
+First, suppose that $D$ has a trivial internal subdiagram.
 We will show that $D$ has a disconnecting cell or consists of $\leq2$ cells.
 Suppose $D$ is not a single vertex.
 Let $b:S^1 \to D$ denote the boundary path of $D$.
 If $b$ is not an embedding, then either $D$ is a single 1-cell, or there exists vertex $v$ such that $|b^{-1}(v)|>1$.
 But then $v$ is disconnecting, which contradicts the assumption that $D$ has no disconnecting cells.
 Suppose $b$ is an embedding.
-If all the vertices in $\partial D$ have valence two, then $D$ is a single cell.
+If all the vertices in $\partial D$ have valence two, then $D$ is a single $2$-cell.
 Suppose that there is a vertex $v\in\partial D$ of valence $\geq 3$ and denote by $P$ an internal arc in $D$ starting at $v$.
 Since $D$ has a trivial internal subdiagram, the other endpoint of $P$ also lies in $\partial D$.
 There are two $2$-cells $C_1, C_2$ containing $P$.
 Observe that $D-P$ is not connected.
 If there are any $2$-cells in $D$ other than $C_1,C_2$, then one of $C_1,C_2$ is disconnecting, a contradiction.
-Thus $\text{Int}_D$ is nontrivial.
+Thus if $D$ has more than two cells then $\text{Int}_D$ is nontrivial.